prenots/cloudrexx/modules/FavoriteList/readme.md

 In each mail, the list is attached as a PDF.

-As previous mentioned, of course you can print-out your list.
+As previous mentioned, a list can also be printed-out.

 An ERD can be found here: `modules/FavoriteList/Doc/ModuleFavoriteListErd.mwb`